Shopee Seller Fees 2026: How Much Does Shopee Take?

 The fees you’ll pay generally fall into three buckets.
 Each one serves a different purpose, and you won’t necessarily pay all of them on every order.

 Commission Fee: This is the core platform fee, charged as a percentage of your item’s price after you’ve applied your own shop discounts.
-The exact rate depends on whether you’re a regular seller, a Preferred Seller, or a Shopee Mall store, and it also changes from one product category to another.
+The exact rate depends on whether you’re a non-Mall seller or a Shopee Mall store, whether you have joined the Promo Xtra Programme, and which product category you sell in.

 Actionable Insight: Once you understand how each fee is calculated, you can start making smarter decisions.
 For example, if you sell high-margin items, the extra visibility from a Service Fee program might be worth the cost.
 For low-margin items, it’s often better to opt-out and compete on price.